saimunitejag/COSE/README.md

 [![](http://img.ctrlv.in/img/16/01/12/5694d7f734972.png)](http://ctrlv.in/695648)

 ### Running the Application
+The WebApp is based on server-client model.
+The Server is implemented with Node.js and Client is written in HTML, CSS and JS.
 #### Server
 The [Server](https://github.com/CiscoCloud/COSE/tree/master/Codebase/WebApp/COSEServer) is written using Node.js.
 The Server can be started by running the "server.js" file.
 ```js